Anjaneyulu (film)

-Anjaneyulu is a 2009 Indian Telugu-language action comedy film starring Ravi Teja and Nayantara, while Sonu Sood plays a pivotal role.
-Directed by Parasuram, the music was composed by S.S.
-Thaman, produced by Bandla Ganesh, the film was released on 14 August 2009.
+Anjaneyulu is a 2009 Indian Telugu-language action comedy film written and directed by Parasuram and produced by Bandla Ganesh.
+The film stars Ravi Teja and Nayantara, while Sonu Sood, Nassar, and Brahmanandam play supporting roles. the music was composed by S. Thaman with cinematography by K. Ravindra Babu and editing by Marthand K. Venkatesh.
+The film released on 14 August 2009.
 The Tamil dubbed version titled Adhiradi Arjun was released in Chennai on 29 July 2016.

 Plot

 Employed with HMTV, Anjaneyulu lives in Hyderabad and is in constant touch with his retired father Krishnamurthy and mother.
 His boss Sudarshan Babu hires a creative consultant, Prabhakar.
 Their TV channel undergoes a number of changes, and Anjaneyulu gets to interview various people.
 He meets with Anjali, an Airtel employee, and both dramatically fall in love.
 While investigating corrupt politicians, he comes across evidence and decides to join the gang of a gangster named Bada.
 Still involved in gathering evidence, his world will come crashing around him when he will be told his parents and many others have been killed after their bus was torched by hooligans.
 He sets out to trace who was responsible behind their killing - not knowing that his life is also in danger.